RobertoGalois/nodeJS_better_noob_tchat/README.md

-# nodeJS_basic_noob_tchat
+# nodeJS_better_noob_tchat
-a web tchat using websockets et no db to communicate. #noobstuff2learn
+a web tchat using websockets and no db to communicate, but this time, all with DOM update time real, no reload #noobstuff2learn